Moving to Charleston? Here Are the Basics

 Charmed by Charleston?
 Here's everything you need to know about making a move to the Holy City.

-Charleston, South Carolina is as charming as it gets.
+Charleston, SC is as charming as it gets.
 They call it the Holy City because of its many historic churches, but we think it’s because it’s just so jaw-droppingly beautiful.

 Its pastel antebellum buildings, cobblestone streets, killer food scene and pristine beaches make it easy to envision a dreamy lifestyle.
 Thinking of making your Charleston dreams a reality?
 To help you prepare for your move to Charleston, we put all the facts and info you’ll need in one convenient place: